Learning Speech Emotion Representations in the Quaternion Domain

 \subsection{Approach}

 The main aim of RH-emo is to map real-valued spectrograms to the quaternion domain, building compact emotion-related quaternion embeddings where each axis is optimized for a different emotional characteristic.
 In the embedded dimension, the real axis of the quaternion is optimized for the discrete classification of 4 emotions: \textit{neutrality, anger, happiness, sadness} and the 3 complex axes are optimized for the prediction of emotion in a \textit{valence, arousal} and \textit{dominance} 3D space.
 This representation exploits the natural predisposition of quaternion algebra to process data where a 4 or 3-channels representation is meaningful.
-Nevertheless, in most machine learning applications of quaternion algebra, the input data is naturally organized with a meaningful shape, as happens for instance with RGB/RGBA images (where the color/alpha channels are treated as different quaternion axes) and 1st order Ambisonics audio signals (where the 4 spatial channels are considered as the quaternion axes).
+Nevertheless, in most machine learning applications of quaternion algebra, the input data is naturally organized with a meaningful shape, as happens for instance with RGB/RGBA images (where the color/alpha channels are treated as different quaternion axes) and first-order Ambisonics audio signals (where the 4 spatial channels are considered as the quaternion axes).
 In our case, instead, such quaternion representation is created through a semi-supervised learning procedure, where the different axes are forced to contain information related to different complementary emotion characteristics.
-Therefore, in a certain sense, the axes of this embedded dimension can be thought as different "emotional point of views" of an audio signal.
+Therefore, in a certain sense, the axes of this embedded dimension can be thought of as different ``emotional points of view" of an audio signal.

 RH-emo is intended to be used as a pretrained feature extractor to enable the use of quaternion-valued neural networks for SER tasks applied to monoaural audio signals.
 On the one hand, the emotion-related disentanglement among channels helps to enhance the performance of SER models, especially under conditions of data scarcity.
-Whereas, on the other hand, the reduced dimensionality together with the enabled possibility to classify the data with quaternion-valued networks permit to spare a large amount of network parameters, consequently lowering the resources demand and speeding up the training.
+Whereas, on the other hand, the reduced dimensionality together with the enabled possibility to classify the data with quaternion-valued networks permits to spare of a large number of network parameters, consequently lowering the resource demand and speeding up the training.